Hot Wheels: Beat That!

-Hot Wheels: Beat That! is a racing video game released in September 2007 and based on the Hot Wheels toy line that was manufactured by Mattel.
-The game was developed by Eutechnyx and published by Activision.
+Hot Wheels: Beat That! is a 2007 racing video game developed by Eutechnyx and published by Activision for PlayStation 2, Wii, Xbox 360, Windows and Nintendo DS.
+It is based on the Hot Wheels toy line manufactured by Mattel.

 Gameplay

 The game features 3 events of racing in single player, 31 authentically modeled vehicles and 2 unplayable vehicles, two-player gameplay, competitive weaponry and power-ups.
 The player proceeds to race through a bedroom, mini golf, attic and a bowling alley.
 New events and cars can be unlocked by winning an event or achieving the 2 secondary goals for each event.

 Reception

 The DS, Wii and PlayStation 2 versions received mixed reviews, while the PC and Xbox 360 versions received "unfavorable" reviews, according to video game review aggregator Metacritic.